SmartTokenLabs/TokenScript/doc/design_paper.md

 #### User Interface

 Any sophisticated payment logic, as presented above, needs to be represented in the wallet and allow the user to execute certain payment actions.
 Tokenscript allows wallets to easily integrate a vast scope of payment options and innovations.
 Also, it allows the issuer of the payment Tokenscript to update the payment logic, without needing the wallet to update it too.

+In general, the advantages of Tokenscript for the payment side reflect the advantages on the delivery side.
+In both areas, Tokenscript serves as a tool for innovators to create sophisticated logics, implement it into wallets and update it.

 ## Address the "Integrate the web" need